Chorizo vs. Pepperoni — Ingredients, Nutrition, Health, & More

-The ketogenic diet is a very low carb, high-fat diet which includes foods with high protein.
-If you are on this diet, it is good to have meat and this includes fatty meat such as pork belly, lamb, and poultry.
-Pepperoni contains fewer carbs than chorizo, has a higher fat level, and is a good source of protein.
-If you're on this diet, eating pepperoni and chorizo is not an issue, but in any case, try to combine it with a natural source of healthy fats.
+The ketogenic diet is a very low-carb and high-fat diet.
+It is good to have meat, including fatty meat such as pork belly, lamb, and poultry, if you are on this diet.
+Pepperoni contains fewer carbs than chorizo and has a higher fat level.
+If you're on this diet, eating pepperoni and chorizo is not an issue, but in any case, try to combine it with healthy fats.

-This is a high protein, low carbohydrate diet.
-Simply put, this diet allows eating meat, including pork, beef, lamb, and any other red meat.
-Pork is allowed in the Attack Phase because you can eat only protein in this phase.
+The Dukan diet is a high protein, low carbohydrate diet.
+This diet allows eating meat, including pork, beef, lamb, and any other red meat.
+Pork is allowed in the Attack Phase when you can eat only protein.
 In this case, pepperoni and chorizo are allowed in this diet.

-Pepperoni and chorizo are rich in B vitamins, especially Vitamin B1 (thiamin).
+Pepperoni and chorizo are rich in B vitamins.
 According to studies, your body needs B vitamins to provide energy for the proper functioning of your brain, nerves, muscles, skin, and every cell in your body.
-It also helps prevent heart, nerves, and digestive system diseases .
-Pepperoni and chorizo are also a good source of Vitamin B3 (niacin), which may help to lower LDL cholesterol and prevent heart disease .
+It also helps decrease the risk of cardiovascular, liver, immune, nervous, and digestive diseases (3, 4, 5).

-Overall, two reasons cause allergy to pepperoni and chorizo.
-One of them is an allergy to red meat, and the other is an allergy to one of the ingredients in them.
+Overall, two reasons cause allergies to pepperoni and chorizo.
+One is an allergy to red meat, and the other is an allergy to one of their ingredients.

-Paprikas are a spice, made of a combination of dried peppers, including both sweet and hot peppers.
-Paprika allergy symptoms are rare but severe paprika allergies can result in anaphylaxis, so it is important to get tested if you typically have food allergies.
-Common symptoms include wheezing, hives, dizziness, and swelling of the throat .
+Paprikas are a spice made of a combination of dried peppers, including both sweet and hot peppers.
+Common symptoms include wheezing, hives, dizziness, and swelling of the throat (12).
+Paprika allergy symptoms are rare, but severe paprika allergies can result in anaphylaxis, so it is essential to get tested if you typically have food allergies.

 Comparison summary table